idaholab/moose/modules/solid_properties/doc/content/source/userobjects/ThermalFunctionSolidProperties.md

 # ThermalFunctionSolidProperties

-!syntax description /Materials/ThermalFunctionSolidProperties
+!syntax description /UserObjects/ThermalFunctionSolidProperties

 ## Description

+This userobject provides
-The `ThermalFunctionSolidProperties` class provides thermal properties for an arbitrary solid as a function of temperature.
+thermal properties for an arbitrary solid as a function of temperature.
 Parsed function inputs are provided for density, thermal conductivity, and specific heat by parameterizing the time variable `t` as temperature.